id_translation.Translator.go_offline#

 Translator.go_offline(translatable=None, names=None, *, ignore_names=None, override_function=None, max_fails=1.0, fmt=None, io_kwargs=None, path=None)[source]#

-Retrieve and store translations in memory.
+Retrieve and cache translations in memory.

 Warning